JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `com.intellij.ui.treeStructure.SimpleNode.doUpdate()` method removed
 : It was replaced by `doUpdate(PresentationData)` which should now only modify the state of its parameter.

+`com.intellij.ide.ui.laf.darcula.ui.DarculaProgressBarUI.getFinishedColor()` method removed
+: The new `getFinishedColor(JComponent c)` overload should be used instead.

 `com.intellij.openapi.externalSystem.view.ExternalSystemNode.setNameAndTooltip(String, String)` method removed : The new `setNameAndTooltip(PresentationData, String, String)` overload should be used instead.